 The same road brings you to Bellingham, a thriving village with shops, eateries, campsite, an accoustic music club and a good golf course.
 Not to be missed on a visit here is the Bellingham Heritage Centre – an award-winning museum of the life of the valley through its rural and industrial past – including its former life as a railway station with classic carriages in the yard housing exhibits and a good tea room.

 From the centre of the village is a lovely walk up to Hareshaw Linn - a wooded gorge - home to red squirrels and all kinds of rare woodland plants, ferns and lichens.
 The path up the gorge crosses six bridges, providing a short expedition that children love, and arrives at a 30’ waterfall at the end of your walk.

 Just before you get to the Kielder dam, make a detour to the village of Falstone and its friendly Old School Tea Room and pretty community picnic garden opposite.

-For children, there is a really well-equipped playground just behind the village hall, and for all ages, a pleasant circular walk along the river gives you a chance to admire the haymeadows and takes you past the community sculpture of The Stell – a stone settee with a tale to tell!
+For children, there is a really well-equipped playground just behind the village hall, and for all ages, a pleasant circular walk along the river takes you past the community sculpture of The Stell – a stone settee with a tale to tell!